AzureAD/microsoft-authentication-library-for-dotnet/MauiStatus.md

 # Maui Status
 This file tracks the progress of MAUI.
 This branch has MSAL.NET code that is ported to MAUI.
 It has two dev apps used to for testing. **It currently supports only iOS and Android platforms.**
+Work is in progress to build a package using CI/CD pipeline.
+In the meantime, you can build and run the source code locally.

 ## Prerequisites
 To build and run the branch, it will require: